ethereum/EIPs/EIPS/eip-x.md

 ## Backwards Compatibility

-EIP-7808 is backward compatible with the EIP-4626 standard by using `0x000000000000000000000000000000000000000E` the `asset` field when the Token is ETH.
-This would be technically non-compliant as `asset` is required to be an EIP-20 token contract, however either the 4626 standard can be edited for this edge case, or a new ETH specific standard can be written with maximum backward compatibility otherwise.
+This standard is backward compatible with the [EIP-4626](https://eips.ethereum.org/EIPS/eip-4626) standard by using `0x000000000000000000000000000000000000000E` the `asset` field when the Token is ETH.
+This would be technically non-compliant as `asset` is required to be an [EIP-20](https://eips.ethereum.org/EIPS/eip-20) token contract, however either the 4626 standard can be edited for this edge case, or a new ETH specific standard can be written with maximum backward compatibility otherwise.

-EIP-7808 has no known compatibility issues with other standards.
+This standard has no known compatibility issues with other standards.

 ## Security Considerations